Kathleen Richardson is a social anthropologist and ethicist of technology.

 I am a vegan and advocate for a vegan life and the abolition of all animal cruelty industries.

-My new book Sex Robots: The End of Love is out in 2025.
+Book Launch: Sex Robots: The End of Love

 This book presents a unique, feminist approach to ‘sex’ dolls and ‘sex’ robots, taking a critical look at the academic and business narratives that serve to rationalise them.
 As new forms of pornography (porn robots), this edited volume provides an urgent women’s centred critique.